Back to Blog

 Three main options for a Dallas office:

 • Mechanical master key system only.
 Cheapest.
 Works fine for offices under 15–20 people with low turnover.
-Total install cost: $400–$1,800 depending on door count.
+Total install cost: see our Pricing page depending on door count.
 We cover this in detail on our master key system page.

 • Enterprise access control (S2, Genetec, Lenel).
 Larger offices, multi-site. $2,500+ per door, project-based pricing.
 Usually overkill unless you have 100+ employees or compliance requirements.